 NYC vs. Miami Cost of Living

 New York City, also known as The Big Apple, is one of the most expensive cities to live in, with its taxes ranking the highest in the country.
-It is an expensive place in terms of food prices, entertainment, transport, housing, etc.
+It is expensive in terms of food prices, entertainment, transport, housing, etc.

 However, the high living costs come with plenty of opportunities to make more money and earn high salaries.
 You will spend more in New York City, but the good thing is you will have limitless opportunities to grow your career, run your business and make more money than in other cities.